luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AI_DataGenerator/README.md

-# How to create a DataGenerator with a C# Console application invoking OpenAI service
+# How to create a DataGenerator with a C# Console application invoking OpenAI API

 This sample is based on the github repo: https://github.com/dotnet/eShopSupport